mlabecki/portfolio_analytics/README.md

 > Interactive: yes<BR>

 ### 18. Top Drawdowns With SMA Overlays (Upper), Bollinger Width and Moving STD (Middle) and Stochastic K-D Difference With Signal (Lower)
-The main plot in the upper deck is similar to 11. above, except the five top drawdowns by % depth are displayed in their full length from the initial peak to recovery.
-The drawdowns are based on, and are overlaid with, the Close price, and their color intensity is proportional to the % depth.
+The main plot in the upper deck is similar to 11. above except the five top drawdowns by % depth are displayed in their full length from the initial peak to recovery.
+The drawdowns are based on and are overlaid with the Close price.
+As in 11. above, the drawdown color intensity is proportional to the % depth.
 Additional overlays are SMA lines in 10-day window increments.

-The middle deck plots two volatility-related metrics: the standard (20, 2) Bollinger Width and the 10-day Moving Standard Deviation.
+The middle deck plots two volatility-related metrics: the one-standard-deviation 20-day Bollinger width (B-Width) and the 10-day moving standard deviation (MSTD).
+You can notice shifts in the peaks and other features of the two curves due to the difference in the moving average windows.

-The lower deck plots the difference of standard (14,3) Slow Stochastic %K and %D lines, with an arbitrary 5-day SMA signal overlay.
+The lower deck plots the difference of standard (14,3) slow stochastic %K and %D lines, with an arbitrary 5-day SMA signal overlay.
+Note that the signal line can only provide any additional and meaningful information if its window is smaller than the stochastic's look-back (fast %K) period.

 > ![](img/18_Drawdowns_SMA10_BollWidthMSTD_K-D_Light_600x200x200.png)